Day - 1

 Day - 10

 Location: Tulum - Rise, shine and shake off the sleep with a 6.30 am water taxi to Belize City.
 Today you're leaving one paradise behind for another.
-Hop on a bus and head for the Mexico border, a journey that will take about four hours.
+Hop on a public bus and head for the Mexico border, a journey that will take about four hours.
 Deal with formalities at the border and then continue to Chetumal, where you will swap buses and hit the road again for Tulum (3 hours).
-A long day of travel will see you arriving in the afternoon with plenty of daylight to spare.
+A long day of travel will see you arriving in the afternoon with some daylight to spare.
 Why not use what's left of the day to soak up the sun on one of the city's many beaches?
 While Paradise Beach is the most well known of the sandy stretches, it can get a little crowded.
 Las Palmas Public Beach is (in our opinion) just as beautiful, but with far fewer people.

 Day - 11